chollma/chollma-blog/content/posts/282-days-working-from-home.md

 ---
 title: "282 Days: Working from Home"
-description: "Though this year has brought us all a perpetual shade of uncertain gray, I've found solace in a daily routine.
+excerpt: "Though this year has brought us all a perpetual shade of uncertain gray, I've found solace in a daily routine.
 I hope that laying out what I'm doing to cope with reality right now will help you too. "
 date: 2020-12-09
 ---